 Q: How early in advance should we have things set up?

-At a minimum, we ask that you add a beautiful campus photo and description as soon as you receive the onboarding email from VisitDays and login access.
+At a minimum, we ask that you add a beautiful campus photo and description as soon as you can.
 Because of the way the platform prioritizes Zoom sessions, you'll get extra attention if you have these set up sooner rather than later.

 You shouldn't delay.
 NACAC is marketing to students and families regularly.
 You'll want your college to be visible when they visit virtualcollegefairs.org.
 If you don't have anything up on the platform, you can't get any leads.